-- 2 July: Inquiry started.
+2 July: Inquiry started.

-- 31 August: An interim inquiry report will be presented to the minister signalling the probable direction of the inquiry and next steps.
+	- 31 August: An interim inquiry report was presented to the minister signalling the probable direction of the inquiry and next steps.

 	- 29 October: The inquiry will present its final report to the minister.

 	Who to contact

 	The inquiry is supported by a secretariat provided by the Ministry for Primary Industries (MPI).
 If you have any questions, email firstname.lastname@example.org